larsaars/nlp_excercises/README.md

-# nlp_excercises
+# NLP exercises
-Excercises to the NLP course.
+Exercises to the NLP course.